csev/dj4e/assn/paw_skeleton.md

         'catalog.apps.CatalogConfig',    <--- Add
     ]

-Edit the file `locallibrary/urls.py` and append the following lines to the file.
+Edit the file `locallibrary/urls.py` and update the code to look like the following:

-Do not add the `permanent=True` to the `path()` statement as shown in the MDN tutorial:
+    from django.contrib import admin
+    from django.urls import path

+    urlpatterns = [
+        path('admin/', admin.site.urls),
+    ]

     # Use include() to add paths from the catalog application
     from django.urls import include
-    from django.urls import path
     urlpatterns += [
         path('catalog/', include('catalog.urls')),
     ]